mattrips/scratchPad/Protocol Conformance.md

 Most powerfully, a protocol may serve as the basis for an existential type bearing the same type name as the protocol, with the interface of the existential type being defined by the protocol.

 ## 1. Protocol Conformance
-With respect to a type declared to conform to a protocol, a protocol conformance specifies, for each protocol requirement of the protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement if the protocol requirement is invoked on the type.
+With respect to a type declared to conform to a protocol, a protocol conformance specifies, for each protocol requirement of the protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement when invoked on the type.
 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines a protocol conformance.

 &#9724; protocol requirement
 : A statement in a protocol declaration describing a property, method, initializer, subscript or typealias that a type conforming to the protocol must implement.